mueedhafiz1982/Point-cloud-generation-from-2D-image/README.md

 # Point-cloud-generation-from-2D-image
-Python implementation of our upcoming paper for our point cloud generation from 2D image technique.
+Python implementation of our upcoming paper on point cloud generation from 2D image technique.
 Code will me released soon!